juanmb/ArduinoDomeController/README.md

 rotates with the dome.
 A hall probe is used to detect the "home" mark, wich serves as an absolute reference for azimuth angle.

-The azimuth motor is a three-phase driven by a variable frequency drive.
-Three Arduino pins control the VFD through NPN transistors:
+The dome is driven by a three-phase motor powered by a variable frequency drive (VFD).
+Three digital Arduino pins control the VFD through NPN transistors, which are connected to the following terminals in the VFD:

- * Move motor clockwise
- * Move motor counterclockwise
+ * Clockwise motion
+ * Counterclockwise motion
  * Jog (slow motion)

 For more details, read the definitions in [DomeController.ino](DomeController/DomeController.ino).